From idea to course

 Participants’ travel and accommodation costs are not the responsibility of the IUC.
 However, the IUC Secretariat will help organisers or individuals to find the most convenient accommodation and assist in any other practical issues such as social programme, organisation of coffee breaks, meals or possible transfers.

 The Daily Work at the IUC

-You will design your daily work according to the rhythm of the IUC building which is open every work day from 8 a.m. to 7 p.m., Other working rhythms are possible but such should be discussed with the IUC staff.
+The IUC building is open every work day from 8 a.m. to 7 p.m.
+Other working rhythms, especially through weekends, are possible with previous arrangement with the IUC Secretariat.

-You are expected to complete your course with a procedure of evaluation, designed by yourself.
-You may request the IUC evaluation form for this purpose.
+The IUC encourages course directors to complete the course with a course evaluation.
 The theoretical and methodological innovations acquired in each course will often form the basis of new courses in a continuous and yet renewing tradition within each research field.

-All students who have paid and participated actively are entitled to a Certificate of Attendance, comprising an assessment in European Credit Transfer Points regarding their general post-graduate and Ph.D. education, if you or your colleagues have secured them being awarded at your home universities.
-Special Certificates are issued to participants who had presented a paper only upon approval by the Director General.
+All students who have paid and participated actively are entitled to a Certificate of Attendance, comprising an assessment in European Credit Transfer Points regarding their general post-graduate and Ph.D. education, if course directors have secured them at home universities.
+Special Certificates are issued to participants who had presented a paper.

-From many countries package tours to Dubrovnik are available, and this will often turn out to be the most economical solution.
-There is a University of Zagreb Dormitory at the top floor of the building which offers discount prices to participants of IUC courses.
-Please book well in advance at firstname.lastname@example.org.
+From many countries, package tours to Dubrovnik are available, and this will often turn out to be the most economical solution.
+There is a University of Zagreb Dormitory at the top floor of the building, which offers discount prices to participants of IUC courses.
+Please book well in advance at email@example.com.
 For information on hotel rates please visit the IUC homepage.
-For general advice on accommodation and travel, please contact Gulliver Travel at email@example.com